Hearthstone: Release

 Hearthstone was first announced with the subtitle Heroes of Warcraft at Penny Arcade Expo in March 2013 for Windows, Mac, and iPad, with an expected release date in the same year.
 Internal beta testing of the game within Blizzard began in 2012.
 In August 2013, the game went into closed beta, to which over one million players had been invited as of November 8, 2013, with plans to enter open beta in December.
 Blizzard continued closed beta into mid-January 2014 despite their original estimation.
 Blizzard announced open beta for North America on January 21, 2014.
 Open beta was announced for Europe on January 22, 2014 and on January 23, 2014, open beta was made available in all regions.

 The game was released on March 11, 2014, available on Microsoft Windows and macOS operating systems.
 By the end of March 2014, the game had more than 10 million player accounts registered worldwide.
 On April 2, 2014, the game was released for iPad in Australia, Canada and New Zealand.
+On April 14, 2014 became available on iOS and Android mobile devices.
 On April 16, 2014, it was released globally for iPads.
 On August 6, 2014, support for Windows 8 touchscreen devices was added to the game, although not for Windows RT devices.
 On December 15, 2014, the game was released for Android tablets 6" or larger in Australia, Canada and New Zealand and on December 16, 2014, it was widely released for Android tablets.
 On April 14, 2015, the game was released for iPhone and Android smartphones worldwide.
 The smartphone version of the game includes new UI elements that place the player's hand on the bottom right but only half visible, so players must tap on their hand to zoom in and play cards.
 Single cards can also be viewed full screen by tapping and holding on a specific card, which is useful to read all the card details while using a smartphone display.